Are You Interested in Working in Entertainment?

 Challenges of a Career in the Entertainment Industry

-Criticism and rejection are a component of a career in this field, and those who wish to enter the entertainment industry should have the ability to take criticism in their stride and to thrive under pressure.
+Criticism and rejection are a component of a career in this field, and those who wish to enter the entertainment industry should have the ability to take criticism in stride and to thrive under pressure.
 Landing a job in this field is a huge accomplishment, but the majority of jobs in the entertainment field are temporary.
 Success in the field requires accepting the highs with the lows and constant change with the likelihood of minimal stability as far as employment and location are concerned.

 In the entertainment and media industry, you will have to work your way up, perhaps starting as an assistant.
 Another problem is that most jobs will expect you to begin immediately.
 If you are a college senior, you may find that you graduate and have to wait a long time to bring in any income because you cannot interview until April or May.